laicar/srpg-studio-eclogia/README.md

 **Battle-related plugins**

 - BreakableWall changes a unit's affiliation between Ally and Enemy so it can be targeted at all times.
+- InvalidateSkillHpThreshold allows invalidate-type skills to only trigger under or above an HP% threshold.
 - KnockbackWeapon has a weapon or a skill make the user or the target move away from the other.
 - LinkedUnitHP changes a main unit's HP when a sub unit dies.
 - SynchronizedHP updates units' HP when one of the units in the group has a HP change.